Iconic Bay Shore coffee shop to reappear as a pop-up

-Former owner of longtime Bay Shore cafe Milk and Honey plans to revive it as a pop-up
+Former owner of longtime Bay Shore cafe Milk and Sugar plans to revive it as a pop-up

-Change is the only constant, especially in Bay Shore: While gastropub Barn Door 49 is no longer, former owner Gina Russo is resurrecting its precursor, Milk and Honey, as a dessert-and-coffee pop-up.
+Change is the only constant, especially in Bay Shore: While gastropub Barn Door 49 is no longer, former owner Gina Russo is resurrecting its precursor, Milk and Sugar, as a dessert-and-coffee pop-up.

 As for 49 Main St., it is slated to become a new Mexican restaurant — more details soon.

-Note: A previous version of this story listed an incorrect name for Milk and Sugar cafe.